Demilade36/Project4_CodeEnforcers-Fraud-analysis-in-Canada/README.md

 * **Oludemilade Adenuga** – model development, metric analysis, and documentation
 * **Geraldine Valencia** – visualization, data evaluation, and documentation
 ---
+## License
+This project is licensed under the **Open Government Licence - Canada**.
+For more details, see: [Open Government Licence - Canada](https://open.canada.ca/en/open-government-licence-canada).